Leonardo da Vinci machine gun

 Leonardo da Vinci’s catapult is a testament to his endless curiosity and genius.
 His variations on the traditional catapult design showed his willingness to rethink and improve upon existing technologies.

-These improvements highlighted his interest in mechanics and physics, which were ahead of his time.
+These improvements highlighted his interest in mechanics and physics, which were ahead of their time.

-Leonardo explored different concepts, like using leaf springs to enhance throwing power.
+Leonardo explored various concepts, such as using leaf springs to enhance throwing power.

 These sketches demonstrated his understanding of torque and tension forces, paving the way for more dynamic catapult designs.